Books Set in Eastern Europe & Russia

 The Book Girls Say…

-This historical fiction spans well beyond WW2 in Hungary and will also help you learn about the Hungarian uprising of 1956.
+This historical fiction spans well beyond WW2 in Hungary and will also help you learn about the 1956 Hungarian uprising.

 Author Roxanne Veletzos was born in Bucharest, Romania.
 She moved to California as a teen, and soon after began writing short stories about her native Eastern Europe.
 At first, her writing was a way to help her transition to a new culture, and now, as a published author, she shares her stories with us to shed light on untold stories.